 In monitoring the adequacy of capital, the Group constantly reviews the development in risk-weighted exposures on the one hand and the development in eligible capital on the other hand.
 The eligible capital will normally grow with profits realised and retained.
-The following table analyses actual capital and the minimum required capital, which are based on Basel III respectively Basel II, as at 31 December.
+The following table analyses actual capital and the minimum required capital as at 31 December.